 Who’s the Boss?!

 Time for some fun!
-I’ll be the good boss, Bob can be the bad boss.
-(Sorry brother!).
+I’ll be the good boss; Bob can be the bad boss.
+(Sorry Bob!).

-The easiest way to test this out is to import the code into the interactive shell.
+The easiest way to test this out is to import the code into the Python interactive shell.

-.
-I’m initiating the python shell from the same folder the script lives in.
+and am initiating the Python shell from the same folder.

 from boss_class import Boss, GoodBoss, BadBoss